On Saturday mornings at 10:00 AM in SoDo at 624 S Lander St. Enter through the loading dock off 6th street, look for the

-The Yesler Community Center sessions cost $25/month.
+The SANCA sessions cost $30/month.
 There’s also about $75-100 worth of equipment that you should plan on purchasing within the first couple of months.

 What equipment do I need?

 We try to be low-key about equipment.
 However, there are a few things you’ll need to maximize your training with us, and contribute to successful practices.
 See our suppliers page for where to get this stuff.

 Required equipment (plan to purchase within first month or so)